wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-create-upload-vhd.md

 ## <a id="prepimage"> </a>Step 1: Prepare the image to be uploaded ##

-AzureWindows supports a variety of Linux distributions (see [Endorsed Distributions](/documentation/articles/linux-endorsed-distributions)).
+Azure supports a variety of Linux distributions (see [Endorsed Distributions](/documentation/articles/linux-endorsed-distributions)).
 The following articles will guide you through how to prepare the various Linux distributions that are supported on Azure:

 - **[CentOS-based Distributions](/documentation/articles/virtual-machines-linux-create-upload-vhd-centos)**
 - **[Oracle Linux](/documentation/articles/virtual-machines-linux-create-upload-vhd-oracle)**